msteffan/fundamentals/00_wdi_fundamentals/01_nitrous.md

   * Click "Create Box"

 You should now be taken to your "box"'s IDE, or Integrated Development Environment.
-This screen features a text editor, a command line interface (more on this soon).
-These are the tools you will use to interface with your box.
+In essence, this is the environment that we'll be using to interact with this computer.
+This screen features a text editor (think Notepad, TextEdit, Sublime Text), a command line interface (more on this soon).
+These are the tools that we will use to create files, write programs, and run programs.
-Believe it or not, you can do most things with your box that you can do with your own computer.
-We're going to use this box to create files, write programs in these files, and run these programs and view their results.

-Your box should come with a folder by default called `workspace`.
-We will be primarily working inside this folder during this course.
+Once you've got your Nitrous box set up, you're ready to start tackling this course!